Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Exact WKB via Borel resummation

 Importantly, Borel summable functions appear ubiquitously in perturbative methods in Physics.
 A typical example are expansions via Feynman diagrams, since it is known that there are roughly $n!$ Feynman diagrams with $n$ nodes.

-The second step of the Borel resummation consists in applying the Laplace transform to the Borel transform of a formal power series: \begin{definition} The \emph{Borel sum}, or \emph{Borel resummation} , of a Borel summable $f(s)=\sum_{n\geq 0}f_n s^{-n}$ is the function in $s$ given by
+The second step of the Borel resummation procedure amounts to applying the Laplace transform to the (analytically continued) Borel transform of the first step: \begin{definition} The \emph{Borel sum}, or \emph{Borel resummation} , of a Borel summable $f(s)=\sum_{n\geq 0}f_n s^{-n}$ is the function in $s$ given by

-\end{definition} Note that this definition is well-defined for $\mathrm{Re}(s)>0$ since $\R_+$ is contained in the domain of $f_B$ and we have an exponential bound there.
+\end{definition} Note that this definition is well-defined for $\mathrm{Re}(s)>0$ since $\R_+$ is contained in the domain of $f_B$, together with an exponential bound there.

 \begin{example} Consider $f(s)=\sum_{n\geq 0} s^{-n}$ which converges for $\lvert s^{-1}\rvert < 1$.
-The Borel transform gives $f_B(y)=\sum_{n\geq 1}\frac{y^{n-1}}{(n-1)!}=e^y$.
-The Borel sum is then given by $S[f](s)=1+\int_0^\infty e^{y(1-s)}dy = 1+\frac{1}{1-s}=\frac{1}{1-s^{-1}}$ for $\mathrm{Re}(s^{-1})<1$.
+The Borel transform gives $f_B(y)=\sum_{n\geq 1}\frac{y^{n-1}}{(n-1)!}=\E^y$.
+The Borel sum is then given by $S[f](s)=1+\int_0^\infty \E^{y(1-s)}\D y = 1+\frac{1}{1-s}=\frac{1}{1-s^{-1}}$, for $\mathrm{Re}(s^{-1})<1$.
 Note that $S[f]$ is an analytic continuation of $f$. \end{example}

 \begin{example} Consider the differential equation known as Euler's differential equation of first order.
 A formal solution is given by the power series $f(s)=\sum_{n\geq 0} (-1)^n n!s^{-n-1}$.
 It is easy to check that $f$ is Borel summable with giving an exact solution to the Euler equation. \end{example}